ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-blendspace2d.md

-# Mix Clips 2D Node
+# Sample Blendspace 2D Node

 <!-- PAGE IS TODO -->
 <!-- TODO THIS PAGE IS OUTDATED -->